kearfy/Xiaomi-Scooter-Motion-Control/README.md

 Another aspect that makes this firmware stand out is that it is able to detect kicks while the vehicle is throttling.
 It does so by storing and comparing an expected speed to the actual speed of the vehicle.
 If the actual speed exceeds expected speed by a defined integer, it is registered as a kick.

+**The following section is configurable.
+Can be set to one kick aswell.**

 One kick while throttling will reset the driving timer, two kicks will put the vehicle into INCREASINGSTATE.
 Whilst in INCREASINGSTATE, the speed of the vehicle can be increased (duh...).
 When you speed the vehicle by making a kick, the vehicle will adjust to that new speed.
 If a defined time has passed by without the driver making a new kick, the vehicle will be put back into DRIVINGSTATE and the driving timer will be started again.
 The vehicle will also be switched to INCREASINGSTATE when you first start driving or after you have released the break and increasing speed.